Eight Simple Habits That Keep You Encouraged

 - comedy from artists who inspire laughter with wholesome themes.

-Easy-to-read biographies and poetry also uplift my spirits; and so do the many videos of my grandson.
-I stay ready for self encouragement.
+Easy-to-read biographies and poetry also uplift the spirits; so do many videos of good times you experienced with family or friends.
+Keep your inspiration handy.